sobamchan/sobamchan.github.io/_posts/2023-05-31-llms-summarization.md

     - But I agree to that at least on this relatively simple setup, i.e., single document news summarization, large models can generate human-level summaries.
 3. [On Learning to Summarize with Large Language Models as References](http://arxiv.org/abs/2305.14239)
   - TLDR: We propose a novel reward-based learning paradigm for text summarization models that considers the LLMs as the reference or the gold-standard oracle on commonly used summarization datasets such as the CNN/DailyMail dataset.
-  - Comments
-    - I have no idea if it makes sense to train and evaluate models using the one big model.